catherinepope/papermod/content/workshops/resources/writing-a-narrative-cv.md

 To participate fully in the activities, please bring:

 - **Your research history:** A copy of your traditional academic CV, publication list, and notes on activities not typically included (e.g., peer review, mentoring, committee work, public engagement).
 - **A project idea:** This can be vague!
-You just need a general sense of what kind of funding you might apply for.
+You just need a general sense of what kind of project you might propose.
 We're only covering the narrative CV, not the full proposal.
 - **Writing tools:** A laptop/tablet with your preferred writing app and screen space to view workshop materials alongside your writing.

 ### Questions?